grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ### Defining invalid data

+My compiler shows me that the `data` variable is undefined.
 OK, now the time has come to decide what actually is invalid data.

-First of all, remember that `DataDispatch` cannot tell the difference between valid and invalid data - I placed this responsibility on the `Channel` as each `Channel` implementation might have different criteria for data validation.
-In my Statement, I use a mock implementation for channel, so I can just tell my mock that it should treat the data I define in my Statement as invalid.
-Thus, the value of the `data` itself is irrevelant as long as I configure my `Channel` mock to act as if it was invalid.
-So first, let's define the `data` as any byte array:
+First of all, remember that `DataDispatch` cannot tell the difference between valid and invalid data - this is the purpose of the `Channel` as each `Channel` implementation might have different criteria for data validation.
+In my Statement, I use a mock to play the channel role, so I can just tell my mock that it should treat the data I define in my Statement as invalid.
+Thus, the value of the `data` itself is irrelevant as long as I configure my `Channel` mock to act as if it was invalid.
+As a conclusion, I define the `data` as any byte array:

 ```csharp
 var invalidData = Any.Array<byte>();
 ```

-Then let's write down the assumption of how the `channel` will behave given this data:
+I also need to write down the assumption of how the `channel` will behave given this data:

 ```csharp
 //GIVEN